- What is personal data?

 Where do we store and process personal data?

 Medipeople stores and processes data across the globe.
 Our website and the information it contains are stored in Australia in a secure hosting environment.
-Our CRM is running in a secure cloud environment and backed up through the Amazon AWS.
-Some of our third-party providers are located outside of the EU.
+Our CRM is based in the US on the Salesforce platform, runs in a secure cloud environment and is backed up through secure cloud services.
+Some of our third-party providers are located outside of the EU or Australia.
 Where this is the case we will take steps to ensure suitable security measures are in place to protect your privacy rights as outlined in this policy.
 By providing us with your personal information and/or sensitive personal information you agree to this transfer, storing and/or processing.
-Our third-party supplies in the US are part of the “Privacy Shield” where participating companies are considered to have suitable data protection.
+We are confident that our third-party suppliers in the US have appropriate data protection and transfer measures in place.

 How do we secure personal data?

 We have taken steps to ensure your information is treated securely with Medipeople.
 Any information you provide us with through our website is secured by 128 Bit encryption on SSL.
 To check whether our website is currently secure simply look for a lock icon in or near the address bar of your web browser (where you can see the https://medipeople.com.au/).
 If the icon is present our website is secure.
-If you can’t see the icon you can also open our website on a different browser to see if you can see it there.
+If you can’t see the icon our website’s data encryption is inactive; you can also open our website on a different browser or replace http:// with https:// to see if you can see it then.

 How long do we keep your personal data for?

-It typically is necessary for us to store and process customer data for years (at least 7 years to meet tax obligations).
+It typically is necessary for us to store and process customer data for years (at least 7 years for a lot of data types in order to meet legal obligations).
 The reasons are that it may take months to find a suitable placement, that some placements take over a year to complete and that some customers find temporary work repeatedly through us for many years.
 Accordingly we cannot specify a specific maximum data retention period; however, we will delete customer data in line with our regulatory requirements once a customer requests us to do so, if we deem that our services can definitely no longer be of use for our customer or if we find ourselves permanently unable to contact a customer.

 Your rights in relation to personal data